I Wrote the Book on Doughnuts

-Low FODMAP Serving size Info: Makes about 20 doughnuts; 1 doughnut per serving
+Low FODMAP Serving size Info: Makes about 16 doughnuts; 1 doughnut per serving

-- 5 large egg yolks, at room temperature
+- 2 large eggs, at room temperature

 - 1/2 teaspoon salt

-- 1/4 teaspoon cinnamon
+- Pinch cinnamon

-- Canola or rice bran oil
+- Neutral flavored oil such as canola or rice bran oil

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.
 For a more detailed explanation, please read our article Understanding The Nutrition Panel Within Our Recipes.